Tax when you sell property

 When you do not pay

-You don’t usually need to pay tax on gifts to your husband, wife, civil partner or a charity.
+You do not usually need to pay tax on gifts to your husband, wife, civil partner or a charity.

 You may get tax relief if the property is a business asset.

 If the property was occupied by a dependent relative you may not have to pay.
 Find out more in the guidance on Private Residence Relief.